 Gabriele Paolacci is Associate Professor of Marketing at Rotterdam School of Management, Erasmus University.
-Gabriele joined RSM after his graduate studies at Ca' Foscari University of Venice (where he got his PhD) and at Ross School of Business, University of Michigan.
-In his research, Gabriele's research focuses on consumer judgment and decision-making and on the methodology of data collection in behavioral research.
+Gabriele joined RSM after graduate studies at Ca' Foscari University of Venice (where he got his PhD) and at Ross School of Business, University of Michigan (where he was a visiting scholar).
+In his research, Gabriele's focuses on consumer judgment and decision-making and on the methodology of data collection in behavioral science.
 His research has been published in journals such as Journal of Consumer Research, Journal of Marketing Research, Psychological Science, Journal of Consumer Psychology, Organizational Behavior and Human Decision Processes, Trends in Cognitive Sciences.
-He is a recipient of a VENI research grant, and currently teaches Managerial Decision-Making and Negotiation (M.Sc.) and Influencing People: Psychology and Practice (undergraduate).
+He is a recipient of a VENI research grant, and currently teaches Business & Psychology (M.Sc.) and Influencing People: Psychology and Practice (undergraduate).

 N. Stewart, C. Ungemach, A. Harris, D. Bartels, B. Newell, G. Paolacci & J. Chandler (2015).
 The Average Laboratory Samples a Population of 7,300 Amazon Mechanical Turk Workers.
 Judgment and decision making, 10 (5), 479-491.

 G. Paolacci, L.M.
 Straeter & I.E. de Hooge (2015).
 Give Me Your Self: Gifts are Liked More When They Match the Giver's Characteristics.
 Journal of Consumer Psychology, 25 (3), 487-494. doi: 10.1016/j.jcps.2015.01.006